'You get to live a whole other wonderful wild life every time': Heather O'Neill on the joy of being a reader

 1. Timothy Taylor asks, "Does the novel still have a job in contemporary culture?"

 Yes, of course.
 There are so many ideas in every book.
-I think Schopenhauer put it the loveliest when he said something like, reading is thinking with another person's brain.
+I think Schopenhauer put it the loveliest when he said something like reading is thinking with another person's brain.
 You get to live a whole other wonderful wild life every time you read a book.
 There's a difference between the brains of people who read novels and those who don't.
-They make you brilliant, deep and full of love & compassion.
+They make you brilliant, deep and full of love and compassion.
 You're not a whole person unless you read novels.
 Every good mind has its own library and talking to them is like searching through shelves full of metaphors and insights and intrigue.

 2. William Deverell asks, "Claims of suffering writers block are just excuses for laziness.
 Agree or disagree?"

 I'm a graphomaniac, so this question doesn't apply to me.
 I write all the time, everywhere.
 I sometimes feel like I'm just writing words in a way to procrastinate from actually writing.
 Like I should be writing a novel or something with an upcoming deadline and I start writing a play where two cats are discussing the price of fish for a hundred pages.

 3. Charlotte Gray asks, "Do you think creative writing courses encourage or discourage originality?"

 4. Zsuzsi Gartner asks, "How do faith and science intersect for you as a writer?"

 All my characters live downtown, in the heart of noisy, electronic, constructed modern worlds.
 My characters fall to pieces in the country.
 But at the same time they see grace in everything, from a cigarette butt to a cockroach to a television screen.
 They understand that the universe is a magical place, full of insights and gifts that are up to them to accept if they have the faith to believe in them.